 The following is summarized aggregated financial information for Dahlonega Packaging Corporation, Dixie Container Corporation, PCA Hydro, Inc., PCA Tomahawk Corporation and PCA Valdosta Corporation, each of which was a wholly-owned subsidiary of TPI and included in the Group's combined financial statements.
 In connection with the sale of the Group to PCA, each of these companies became subsidiaries of PCA and fully, unconditionally, jointly and severally guaranteed \$550 million in senior subordinated notes issued by PCA in connection with the transaction.
-Separate financial statements of the guarantor subsidiaries are not
+Separate financial statements of the guarantor subsidiaries are not presented because, in the opinion of management, such financial statements are not material to investors.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

-(UNAUDITED) JUNE 30, 1999 (CONTINUED)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED) (UNAUDITED) JUNE 30, 1999 (CONTINUED)